 Nearby Markets or Grocery Stores

 - Mercado da Ribeira – Time Out turned half of this 19th-century market hall into a curated food court in 2014.
 So now it is half traditional fish and produce market, half Lisbon’s gourmet greatest hits, and a hugely popular hangout.
 There are over 40 kiosks, serving everything from great burgers (Ground Burger) to wine (Garrafeira Nacional), seafood (Marisqueira Azul), and budget creations from star chefs Henrique Sá Pessoa, Marlene Vieira, and co.
-8-minute walk (0.4 mile).
+(0.4 mile).

 - Mercado da Baixa – Tented street food market that takes over Praça da Figueira for about a week each month.
 Great for browsing and tasting everything, from hot sausages and cheeses to suckling pig sandwiches and sangria.
-11-minute walk (0.6 mile).
+(0.6 mile).

 - Mercado Biológico do Príncipe Real – Find healthy, organic produce galore by the pretty Jardim do Príncipe Real.
 Wares include honey, jellies, fresh bread, organic wine, and handmade soaps as well as fruits and vegetables.
 9am-3pm every Saturday.
-15-minute walk (0.7 mile).
+(0.7 mile).